Mr6MJT/XSSLab/README.md

 The website ask the user for input(The input is vulnerable), And after that it prints what the user entered.

-# The Lab not finished yet,It's under development
+# The Lab not finished yet..